How to Sing with a Microphone

 Ready to Sing Your Heart Out on the Mic?

-The mic is a tool, baby.
-It’s not the star — you are.
-But if you treat it right, it’ll take your voice and lift it up so the world can hear you loud and clear.
-So practice.
-Get familiar.
-Make that mic part of your performance.
+The microphone is a tool, baby.
+It’s not the star.
+You are.
+But if you treat it right, and you learn how to use it with intention, it lifts your voice, carries your emotion, and lets the world hear you clearly and honestly.
+So practice with it.
+Get comfortable.
+Let the mic become part of your performance.

 Sing like you mean it.
 Perform like you own it.
-And let that mic carry your truth.
+And let that microphone carry your truth.